shred/acme4j/src/doc/docs/example.md

 * `DOMAIN_KEY_FILE`: File name where the generated domain key is stored.
 Default is `domain.key`.
 * `DOMAIN_CHAIN_FILE`: File name where the ordered domain certificate chain is stored.
 Default is `domain-chain.crt`.
 * `CHALLENGE_TYPE`: The challenge type you want to perform for domain validation.
 The default is `ChallengeType.HTTP` for [http-01](challenge/http-01.md) validation, but you can also use `ChallengeType.DNS` to perform a [dns-01](challenge/dns-01.md) validation.
 The example does not support other kind of challenges.
-* `MAX_ATTEMPTS`: Maximum number of poll attempts until a status poll is aborted.
+* `TIMEOUT`: Maximum time until an expected resource status must be reached.
+Default is 60 seconds.
+If you get frequent timeouts with your CA, increase the timeout.

 ## Running the Example